 When Saturn aspects the Moon by transit, it is a chiefly depressing experience!
 The Moon in the natal chart indicates how you respond to life, how you respond to emotionally, what your emotional needs are.
 Those needs can be according to the sign of the Moon, and the special emphasis to how we react to our emotional needs can be determined by the house placement and the other aspects to the natal Moon… Saturn is the teacher, the tester, the Cosmic Cop and its transit indicates its time for you to mature emotionally.
 It could be interpreted as the need to develop mature emotional responses.
 Saturn will cramp your style if you want to run off and wallow in immature emotionalism or in emotional reactions that don’t relate to universal law.
 Transits: The Time of your Life

-Cutting the emotional umbilical connection to childhood and entering adulthood is an emotional work made necessary by Moon-Saturn transits.
-This transit suggests moving from a state of reliance (the Moon) to one of strength and self-sufficiency (Saturn), therefore it might also be a good time to establish oneself as the one on charge at home.
-The personal growth, emotional maturity, resourcefulness, and duty fulfilment that we cultivate throughout this time of transition are essential to our success on the other side of this arduous chasm.
-Now is an excellent moment to lay down permanent roots and construct a solid emotional underpinning for the rest of our lives.
+Now is an excellent moment to lay down permanent roots and build a solid emotional underpinning for the rest of our lives.
 Those who rely heavily on others for advice and comfort may find this Saturn transit especially trying, since emotional dependence (Moon) poses a danger to our independent and self-reliant image (Saturn).
 It’s not always up to us to decide whether or not we want to do what’s asked of us, and finding someone to lean on emotionally through such a transition is challenging.

 During Saturn-Moon transits, we may have a strong desire to establish our own identities apart from our parents’, or we may feel an increased sense of parental responsibility.
 We feel uneasy and unprotected when we put our emotional well-being in the hands of others; if they let us down, we may have to learn to stand on our own two feet.
 Even while we have to figure out how to keep ourselves safe and comfortable during these transitions, isolation is still very real.
 The Moon-Saturn conjunction has been compared by astrologers to an orphaned child whose needs have been neglected.
 It can be difficult for people with a Moon-Saturn aspect to accept aid since they have trouble letting others see their emotions and are more likely to shut down and close themselves off.
 In general, the pressures of expectation and responsibility can feel heavier than usual during Saturn-Moon transits.

-Relying on others for emotional backup is a surefire way to trigger our anxiety and leave us feeling exposed and defenceless.
+Relying on others for emotional backup is a surefire way to trigger our anxiety and leave us feeling exposed and defenseless.
 Under Moon-Saturn periods we either break free from our parents’ apron strings or become the designated family heavyweight. !